talitahalboth/ai-for-cross-stitching/README.md

 ### Crossover

-The crossover is carried out using the EAX (edge assembly crossover algorithm).
+The crossover is carried out using the Edge Assembly Crossover (EAX) algorithm [[1]](#1)

+### Mutation

+The mutation rate was set to 0.01.
+The mutation works by randomly swapping elements in the permutation of nodes.

+### Next Generation Selection

+The next generation is selected based on their aptitude, combining parents and children, and the n best individuals are chosen.

+## References
+<a id="1">[1]</a>
+Nagata, Y. (1997).
+Edge assembly crossover: A high-power genetic algorithm fot the traveling salesman problem.
+In Proceedings of the 7th International Conference on Genetic Algorithms, 1997.)